caraya/personal-blog/content/blog/the-future-of-firefox.md

 There are also other potential consequences.
 With only two rendering engines left in the market (Blink for Chromium browsers and WebKit for Safari) the pace of innovation will slow down, potentially to a crawl.

-Chromium and Blink have a written procedure to develop new features.
+The Chromium project has a written procedure to develop new features.
 WebKit has decided not to implement them because of perceived privacy concerns.

-If they are the only two major rendering engines in the market there is no real way to stimulate either browser to change their stance on development or to force them to work together so we'll have a unified platform to develop apps.
+If they are the only two major rendering engines (Blink and WebKit) in the market there is no real way to stimulate either browser to change their stance on development or to force them to work together so we'll have a unified platform to develop apps.

 There is a related area that concerns me.